What’s better than liquid nitrogen ice cream, milkshakes, coffees and espressos?

 “This is a fun unique concept, and it seems like this town loves unique concepts.
 We thought [Pigeon Forge] would be a fantastic location to really be able to expand the brand on a national level,” says Mounce.

-“COVID delayed us a bit just because we were having issues with supply chains, inventory and equipment.
-Certain things, like the giant nitrogen tank – guys that do that kind of stuff had to start working with hospitals to help with COVID relief, so we got put on the back burner.
+“[Opening in 2020] delayed us a bit just because we were having issues with supply chains, inventory and equipment.
 We got opened down here as quickly as we possibly could,” says Mounce.

 Despite the delays, Buzzed Bull’s many new locations have been eager to open their doors.